skeletonkey/rachio-next-run/README.md

 ## Running

-Print out the App config data and Rachio next run information as well as 'alert' data.
+Print out the App config data, Rachio next run information as well as 'alert' data, and any Pushover information.

 ```bash
 ./bin/rachion-next-run